-In May 2023, Client A filed for voluntary petitions for reorganization under Chapter 11 of the U.S. Bankruptcy Code (Chapter 11).
-As of June 30, 2023, the Company had \$3.8 million recorded within accounts receivable, net of allowance.
-Client A may take actions in its Chapter 11 proceeding to terminate or renegotiate its agreements with the Company and/or seek to reduce the Company's claims for services to which it may be entitled.
-As of June 30, 2023, the Company expected Client A to exit Chapter 11 and continue as a going concern and client of Flywire.
+In May 2023, Client A filed for voluntary petitions for reorganization under Chapter 11 of the U.S. Bankruptcy Code.
+As of September 30, 2023, the Company had \$3.1 million recorded within accounts receivable attributed to Client A, net of allowance.
+On November 2, 2023, a settlement agreement was reached and the Company collected all of its pre-petition outstanding balance of \$2.6 million from Client A. Client A continues as client of Flywire.